 NNSA scientists are able to accurately model nuclear weapons performance and physics without nuclear explosive testing.
 To accomplish this, NNSA conducts new scientific research and combines it with existing data from past nuclear tests, the nation’s long history in nuclear science, and computer simulations.
 NNSA’s nuclear weapons research and development supports stockpile stewardship through advanced development of science-based capabilities to assess a broad range of weapons-related concerns.

 To make sure all the components of a nuclear weapon will perform as needed, NNSA scientists study materials to describe and predict the behaviors of weapons materials in the extreme conditions of nuclear weapon operation, including high-pressure, high-temperature, and high-strain.

 NNSA must assess the effects of aging and manufacturing processes on the nuclear stockpile, without nuclear explosive testing.
-In hydrodynamic testing, non-fissile isotopes (which can’t sustain a neutron chain reaction), such as uranium-238 and plutonium-242, are subjected to enough pressure and shock that they start to behave like liquids – becoming hydrodynamic.
+In hydrodynamic testing, non-fissile isotopes — which can’t sustain a neutron chain reaction — are subjected to enough pressure and shock that they start to behave like liquids – becoming hydrodynamic.
 While these experiments don’t create nuclear yield, they provide data that, combined with theory, modeling, simulation tools, and other focused experiments, underwrite the confidence in the Nation’s nuclear deterrent.